-A thin, soft, plastic tube called a nasal cannula may be used instead.
-This tube has soft prongs that gently fit into the baby’s nose.
+A thin, soft, plastic tube called a nasal cannula may be used instead of a hood.
+This tube has soft prongs that gently fit into the baby's nose.
 Oxygen flows through the tube.
 The baby must be able to breathe without assistance to use this type of oxygen therapy.

 Finally, a breathing machine or ventilator may be needed to deliver increased oxygen and breathe for the baby.
 The oxygen flows through a tube placed down the baby's windpipe.
 The ventilator will also breathe for the baby if the baby is too weak, tired, or sick to breathe.

 Too much or too little oxygen can be harmful.
 If the cells in the body get too little oxygen, energy production decreases.
 With too little energy, cells may not work well and may die.
 Your baby may not grow properly.
 Many of the developing organs, including the brain and heart, may be injured.

 Too much oxygen can also cause injury.
 Breathing too much oxygen can damage the lung.
 Under certain conditions, too much oxygen in the blood may also lead to problems in the brain and eye.
 Babies with certain heart conditions may also need lower levels of oxygen in the blood.

 Your baby's health care providers will try to balance how much oxygen your baby needs.
 If you have questions about the risks and benefits of oxygen for your baby, discuss these with your baby's doctor.